 The accelerometer is a great tool for when you have Optimised for Battery mode switched on or if there are no lower power network features available in your area.

 As mentioned, the longer the interval is between location reports, the greater your battery life will be.
-However, what happens if your GPS moves in between that interval.
-This is where the AirBolt's Accelerometer comes to the rescue.
+However, what happens if your GPS moves in between that interval?

-Simply enable your accelerometer with settings suited to your needs and it will alert you of movement in between report intervals.
+Simply enable your motion sensor with settings suited to your needs and it will alert you of movement in between report intervals.
 This way you save battery and don't miss any important movements.
-When it does alert you, remember in the above mode, you can only change the settings when it is active - so if you need to increase reporting frequency etc, now's your chance to do it.
+When it does alert you, remember in the above mode, you can only change the settings when it is awake - so if you need to increase reporting frequency etc, now's your chance to do it.
 Typically the window to make a change stays open for a minute or two.
 To understand more about what we are talking about and the Optimised for Battery mode, you can read on here.